Ozarko/nebula/README.md

 [Nebula](https://asknebula.com/) is a platform that provides personalized astrology readings and insights.
 It helps users understand their astrological profiles and offers guidance based on their unique astrological data.

+## Live Demo

+You can view the live demo of the Nebula application [here](https://nebula-dun-mu.vercel.app/).

 ## Getting Started

 To get started with the Nebula Test project, follow the instructions below.